peterramsing/lost/README.md

 - `$ratios = 1` - If `$old` is `false`, this is a simple fraction of the containing element's width.
 If `$old` is `true`, this is a collection of fractions with the containing element's fraction passed each time it is nested.
 - `$gut = $gutter` - The margin on each side of the element used to create a gutter.
 Typically this is left alone, but if you need to have a specifically large or small gutter, you will need to alter this along with the containing row's gutter so they are the same.
+- `$output =normal` - Determines what type of code to output.
+Accepts normal (all styles for a column), init (the initial styles of any column), or bare (just the width of the column).
+Useful for creating CSS classes with Lost.

 ```stylus
 // Clean calc() syntax